Topological sheaves and spaces of distributions in the global case: Conventions on spaces and D -modules

 \section{Conventions on spaces and \texorpdfstring{$\calD$}{D}-modules}

-We will need to consider some constructions about sheaves on $X$ and on $X^n$, and we will be interested in the case of sheaves supported on $\Sigma$ or on $\Sigma^n$.
+As we have done in the previous chapters, we will need to consider some constructions about sheaves on $X$ and on $X^n$, but we will actually be interested in the case of sheaves supported on $\Sigma$ or on $\Sigma^n$.
 For technical reasons it will be convenient for us to consider these as sheaves over $S$.
 Since the projection from $\Sigma$ to $S$ is a finite map this does not make any serious difference.

 We introduce some notations to treat uniformly these constructions.
 Let $p:X\lra S$ be a smooth family of curves over $S$, $\finitosigma$ a finite set, and let $\Sigma = \{ \grs_i\}_{i \in I}$ a collection of sections of $p$.
 We already introduced in Section \ref{sec:localstructure} the sheaves of topological algebras $\pbarO =p_*(\barO{X})$, $\pbarO(n)=p_*(\barOX(n\Sigma))$ and $\pbarOpoli =p_*(\barOX(\infty\Sigma))$.
 We will consider, for a finite set $A$, the completed tensor products